Backing Up Data

 Warning: If you forget the password you used for backup protection, it cannot be recovered.
 Therefore, it is strongly recommended to keep a list of your passwords and corresponding backup file names in a safe place.

-If you are going to use an FTP server for storing backup files, you should specify its settings in Websites & Domains > Backup Manager > FTP Storage Settings.
-Click Use FTP storage and specify the following:
+If you are going to use an FTP server for storing backup files, go to Websites & Domains > Backup Manager > Remote Storage Settings > FTP(S) and specify the following:

 FTP server’s IP address or host name.